(data choirs: marginalia)

 .

-In the Data Firmament, December is the long morning of winter.
+December is the long morning of winter.

 The listener listens to the beginning of the season of cold from high in the cupola of the house.
 Sounds from the ground float up to them; sounds from the sky seem to fall down to them.